 Provide on-site instruction to review the operation of the system and detail any common troubleshooting or maintenance that is required to ensure normal operation.

 Provide one complete set of equipment operating, installation, and programming manuals that will remain at the installed location.

 END OF SECTION

-USPS Mail Processing Facility Specifications issued: 10/1/2021

-Last revised: 9/21/2015
+USPS MPF Specification Last Revised: 10/1/2022